Explaining Landscape Connectivity of Low-cost Solutions for Multilayer Nets: Introduction

 The landscape of the loss function for training neural networks has received a lot of attention. \citet{dauphin2014identifying, choromanska2015loss} conjectured that local minima of multi-layer neural networks have similar loss function values, and proved the result in idealized settings.
 For linear networks, it is known \citep{kawaguchi2016deep} that all local minima are also globally optimal.

-Several theoretical works explored whether a neural network has spurious valleys (non-global minima that are surrounded by other points with higher loss). \citet{freeman2016topology} showed that for a two-layer net, if it is sufficiently overparametrized then all the local minimizers are (approximately) connected.
-However, in order to guarantee a small loss along the path they need the number of neurons to be exponential in the number of input dimensions. \citet{venturi2018spurious} proved that if the number of neurons is larger than the number of training samples or the intrinsic dimension (infinite for standard architectures), then the neural network cannot have spurious valleys. \citet{liang2018understanding} proved similar results for the binary classification setting. \citet{nguyen2018loss, nguyen2019connected} relaxed the requirement on overparametrization, but still requires the output layer to have more direct connections than the number of training samples.
+Several theoretical works have explored whether a neural network has spurious valleys (non-global minima that are surrounded by other points with higher loss). \citet{freeman2016topology} showed that for a two-layer net, if it is sufficiently overparametrized then all the local minimizers are (approximately) connected.
+However, in order to guarantee a small loss along the path they need the number of neurons to be exponential in the number of input dimensions. \citet{venturi2018spurious} proved that if the number of neurons is larger than either the number of training samples or the intrinsic dimension (infinite for standard architectures), then the neural network cannot have spurious valleys. \citet{liang2018understanding} proved similar results for the binary classification setting. \citet{nguyen2018loss, nguyen2019connected} relaxed the requirement on overparametrization, but still require the output layer to have more direct connections than the number of training samples.

-Some other papers study the existence of spurious local minima. \citet{yun2018critical} showed that in most cases neural networks have spurious local minima.
-Note that a local minimum only need to have loss no larger than the points in its neighborhood, so a local minimum is not necessarily a spurious valley. \citet{safran2018spurious} found spurious local minima for simple two-layer neural networks under a Gaussian input distribution.
+Some other papers have studied the existence of spurious local minima. \citet{yun2018critical} showed that in most cases neural networks have spurious local minima.
+Note that a local minimum need only have loss no larger than the points in its neighborhood, so a local minimum is not necessarily a spurious valley. \citet{safran2018spurious} found spurious local minima for simple two-layer neural networks under a Gaussian input distribution.
 These spurious local minima are indeed spurious valleys as they have positive definite Hessian.